Skip to content

 The noodling problem

-We call it noodling — time spent in Figma moving things around when you’re not actually thinking deeply.
+Most designers aren’t anywhere near the trifecta.
+They’re in Figma, doing what we call noodling — moving things around when they’re not actually thinking deeply.
 Adjusting padding.
 Tweaking gradients.
 Refining states that probably don’t matter.
-It feels like work.
-It looks like work.
-It’s not the work that’s becoming valuable.

-I’ve been a designer for twenty-plus years.
-I understand the joy of the craft.
-I’m not arguing it has no value.
+I’m not arguing the craft has no value.
 But joy and market value are not the same thing.
 Be honest with yourself about which one you’re optimising for.

 Where do you actually sit?

 Rather than guess, map it.
-Use the tool below — think about a specific piece of recent work and answer honestly about what you brought to it, not what you wished you brought.
-See where you sit across the three axes, and where the gap is between what you’re doing and what the market values.
+Use the tool below.
+Think about a specific piece of recent work and answer honestly about what you brought to it, not what you wished you brought.
+See where you sit across the three axes.

 The point isn’t to score well.
 The point is to see clearly.